Teena6108/CGPA-CALCULATOR/README.md

 Number of Subjects: 4

-PHYSICS A+ 4
+PHYSICS 4 A+
-MATHEMATICS B+ 4
+MATHEMATICS A 4
-ENGLISH
+ENGLISH  3 B+
-ELECTRONICS
+ELECTRONICS 3 A+

 ## Sample Output

-CGPA = 8.73
+CGPA = 8.29

 ## Author